What LeBron James Entering Free Agency Means for Every Potential Suitor

 Granted, the Cavaliers won't look any better in comparison to James' other primary admirers.
 But they have the fifth-year carrot to dangle.

 Equally important: Forming a superteam will be easier next summer, when more teams have cap space.
-If James is going to re-survey the scene in one year's time, he'll re-up with Cleveland.
+If James is going to survey the scene again in one year's time, he'll re-up with Cleveland.
 That outcome vanished if he opted in.
 At least now the Cavaliers have short- and long-term returns in play.

 Los Angeles Lakers

 The Lakers should be ecstatic James opted out.
-Not only are they (probably) no longer competing with the Rockets, but they needn't surrender any assets to complete the coup.
+Not only are they (probably) no longer competing with the Rockets, but they also needn't surrender any assets to complete the coup.
 They have more cap space than any other team and a clear path to grinding out two max slots.

 Signing James, as opposed to trading for him, keeps the LeBron-PG13-Kawhi pipe dream alive.
-The San Antonio Spurs are playng hardball in negotiations, according to ESPN.com's Ramona Shelburne, Brian Windhorst and Adrian Wojnarowski—so much so that the Lakers are trying to get another future first-rounder from somewhere else even if it means taking back salary, per ESPN.com's Zach Lowe.
+The San Antonio Spurs are playing hardball in negotiations, according to ESPN.com's Ramona Shelburne, Brian Windhorst and Adrian Wojnarowski—so much so that the Lakers are trying to get another future first-rounder from somewhere else even if it means taking back salary, per ESPN.com's Zach Lowe.

-Forfeiting any assets whatsoever for James would've eliminated the possibility of nabbing both George and Leonard.
+Forfeiting any assets for James would've eliminated the possibility of nabbing both George and Leonard.
 The Lakers may have to empty their asset chest as it is—which includes knifing into their cap space—just to get Leonard.
 They needn't worry about doing the same for James anymore.

 Not even a sign-and-trade will be in play.
 James isn't going to decimate the roster of a team he's already hesitant to join.
 He's reluctant to be the first star in Los Angeles, per Shelburne, Windhorst and Wojnarowski.
-Getting him to Hollywood will only cost cap space, because that's what makes most sense for him.
+Getting him to Hollywood will only cost cap space because that's what makes the most sense for him.

-Unless George is resigned to remaining with the Oklahoma City Thunder and the Spurs have no intention of trading Leonard, the Lakers should view his opt out as a win.
+Unless George is resigned to remaining with the Oklahoma City Thunder and the Spurs have no intention of trading Leonard, the Lakers should view his opt-out as a win.

 Unless otherwise noted, stats courtesy of NBA.com or Basketball Reference.
 Salary and cap-hold information via Basketball Insiders and RealGM.